| | | |

 Step 1: Prepare Sushi Rice

-Rinse the sushi rice under cold water until the water runs clear.
-This helps to remove excess starch.
-Cook the rice according to the package instructions, using a rice cooker or on the stove.
-Once cooked, let it sit covered for about 10-15 minutes.
+Okay, first—let’s rinse that sushi rice… give it a good wash under cold water until the water runs clear.
+We want to wash away that excess starch.
+It’s a bit of a process, but it’s important!
+Then, just cook it according to package instructions, whether you’re using a rice cooker or the stove.
+After it’s cooked, let it sit, covered, for about 10-15 minutes—you want it nice and fluffy!

 Step 2: Season the Rice

-In a separate bowl, mix rice vinegar, sugar, and salt until dissolved.
-Gently fold this mixture into the warm rice using a wooden spatula.
-Allow the rice to cool to room temperature, ideally on a flat surface.
+In a separate bowl, mix together some rice vinegar, sugar, and salt until it’s all dissolved.
+Then, gently—very gently—fold that mixture into your warm rice.
+Use a wooden spatula so you don’t squish all the grains.
+Let it cool down to room temp on a flat surface; you don’t want it steaming when you make the onigiri!

 Step 3: Prepare Spicy Tuna Filling